LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Compression-algorithm.md

 ### My Solution

 For a start, we will use an input string ('TOBEORNOTTOBEORTOBEOR...') consisting only of capital letters (`'A'..'Z'`), as in the Wikipedia article, and populate our initial hash `%dict` with corresponding numeric codes between 0 and 25.
 Then we start at looking at the string to be encoded.
-The first letter *T* exists in `%dict`, so we look for a two letter sequence, *TO*, which does not exists in thez hash; at this point we add the code for *T* to the result and add to `%dict` a new code (in this case 26) corresponding to *TO*.
+The first letter *T* exists in `%dict`, so we look for a two letter sequence, *TO*, which does not exists in the hash; at this point we add the code for *T* to the result and add to `%dict` a new code (in this case 26) corresponding to *TO*.
 And so on.

 The beginning of the compressed sequence might be as follows: